rsonger/software-engineering-lab/_posts/2024-04-17-drawing-shapes.md

 Here is an outline of the class and the OpenGL functions it will use:

 - First, we use [`glGenBuffers`](https://registry.khronos.org/OpenGL-Refpages/gl4/html/glGenBuffers.xhtml){:target="_blank"} to get a reference to an available buffer for the attribute.
-- Then we need to bind the buffer by passing its reference to [`glBindBuffer`](https://registry.khronos.org/OpenGL-Refpages/gl4/html/glBindBuffer.xhtml){:target="_blank"}.
+- Then we bind the buffer by passing its reference to [`glBindBuffer`](https://registry.khronos.org/OpenGL-Refpages/gl4/html/glBindBuffer.xhtml){:target="_blank"}.
 We also indicate that the the buffer is a vertex buffer by including the `GL_ARRAY_BUFFER` argument.
 - Next, we upload the attribute's data to the buffer with [`glBufferData`](https://registry.khronos.org/OpenGL-Refpages/gl4/html/glBufferData.xhtml){:target="_blank"}.
 This function takes a binding target as a parameter, so passing `GL_ARRAY_BUFFER` will tell it to use the currently bound vertex buffer.
-- Once the vertex buffer contains data and the GPU program is compiled, we need to get a reference to the attribute's variable in the GPU program so we can associate it with the data.
+- Once the vertex buffer contains data and the GPU program is compiled, we can get a reference to the attribute's variable in the GPU program and associate it with data.
 We do this with the [`glGetAttribLocation`](https://registry.khronos.org/OpenGL-Refpages/gl4/html/glGetAttribLocation.xhtml){:target="_blank"} function, giving it a reference to the program and the name of the variable.
-(The variable will be declared with the `in` qualifier inside the vertex shader program.)
+(The variable inside the vertex shader program specifies the `in` qualifier.)
-- Then we can associate the variable to the bound buffer with [`glVertexAttribPointer`](https://registry.khronos.org/OpenGL-Refpages/gl4/html/glVertexAttribPointer.xhtml){:target="_blank"}.
+- Then we associate the variable to the bound buffer with [`glVertexAttribPointer`](https://registry.khronos.org/OpenGL-Refpages/gl4/html/glVertexAttribPointer.xhtml){:target="_blank"}.
 This function needs the variable reference, the data type, and the number of components in the data.
 Basic data types like `int` and `float` have just 1 component, but vectors will have 2, 3, or 4 components.
 - Finally, we enable using the association to read the data by calling the [`glEnableVertexAttribArray`](https://registry.khronos.org/OpenGL-Refpages/gl4/html/glEnableVertexAttribArray.xhtml){:target="_blank"} function and giving it the reference to the variable.

+This all may sound complicated, but we only need to write code for it once the `Attribute` class.
+After that, we can easily make instances of `Attribute` in our apps and gain all the benefits of code already written.

 ## The Attribute Class